andywar65/architettura/README.md

 Standard blocks come with attributes that affect their geometry.
 In CAD, attributes are prompted when inserting a block, and can be modified in the Property window.
 To understand how attributes affect geometry, refer to [A-Frame Documentation](https://aframe.io/docs/0.8.0/primitives/a-box.html) .

-Light standard block has a `TYPE` attribute which can be set to ambient, directional, point and spot.
+`Light` standard block has a `TYPE` attribute which can be set to ambient, directional, point and spot.
 Directional light is best suited for shadowing.
 Scale light block to modify shadow camera frustum.
 Refer to [A-Frame Light Component Documentation](https://aframe.io/docs/0.8.0/components/light.html) for further details.

-Look-at standard block is a plane that always faces the camera.
+`Look-at` standard block is a plane that always faces the camera.

-Text standard block is a text centered in a bounding plane.
+`Text` standard block is a text centered in a bounding plane.
 The attributes control alignment, content and wrap count, which is the number of letters that fill the width of the bounding plane.

-Link standard block allows you to link different pages on a click.
+`Link` standard block allows you to link different pages on a click.
 The `TREE` attribute lets you select among parent, previous, next and first child page.
 If target has an equirectangular image (see backend paragraph) it will appear in the link.

-Curvedimage standard block is an open cylinder where you can project panoramic images.
+`Curvedimage` standard block is an open cylinder where you can project panoramic images.

-Animation standard block animates the blocks that have same insertion point in CAD file.
+`Animation` standard block animates the blocks that have same insertion point in CAD file.
 Refer to [A-Frame Animation Component Documentation](https://aframe.io/docs/0.8.0/core/animations.html) for further details on animation attributes.

+`Checkpoint` standard block transform into checkpoints the blocks that have same insertion point in CAD file.
+Checkpoints are useful to move you around in `digitalkOmiX mode` (see further).

 ### Blocks and BIM standard blocks